An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 6. Inflammatory bowel disease

-Inflammatory bowel disease (IBD) is a term used to describe conditions that cause inflammation in the lining of the intestines.
+Inflammatory bowel disease (IBD) is a term used to describe conditions that cause inflammation in the lining of the intestinal wall.
 Each type of IBD affects a different part of the GI tract.

 - Crohn’s disease can inflame any part of the GI tract, from the mouth to the anus.